coupergateway/couper/docs/LOGS.md

 ### Common Fields

-These are a part of all [Log Types](#log-types) and are hence mentioned seperately to avoid unnecessary redundancy.
+These fields are part of all [Log Types](#log-types) and therefore mentioned separately to avoid unnecessary redundancy.

 | Name          | Description                                       |
 | :------------ | :------------------------------------------------ |